-The Alexander Technique helps you feel better in body, mind and spirit.
-The Alexander Technique teaches you to lift yourself up, but it isn’t heavy lifting.
-It’s more about becoming aware of unwanted habits, postural and others, and letting them go.
+The Alexander Technique helps people feel better in body, mind and spirit.
+The Alexander Technique teaches you how to lift yourself up.
+But it isn’t heavy lifting.
+It’s about becoming aware of unwanted habits, postural and others, and letting them go.
 The Alexander Technique helps you identify and eliminate habits that cause poor posture and pain.

 What changes do people want to see as the result of taking Alexander Technique lessons?
 Most often people want help with their posture, and to reduce and eliminate back pain and neck pain.

 For improving your posture, let’s start with your neck.
 Are you poking your neck forward… right now?

 It is a very common habit, and when you become more aware of it yourself you will see it in other people as well.
 When we crane our neck, we are compressing our spine, resulting in poor posture and pain.
 We poke our neck forward towards computer screens, cell phones, iPads, books, food, people, and mirrors.
 We poke our neck forward for reasons including imitation, anxiety, tension, fatigue, laziness, and boredom.
 Sometimes we poke our neck forward as if to project ourselves into the future, especially when late or stressed.
 We eventually poke our neck forward all the time simply because of habit.
 When we poke our neck forward we are poking our head forward.
 This is now commonly called ‘forward head posture’, also known as computer neck, Blackberry neck, text neck, or iPad neck.
 For our purposes it’s more useful to think of forward head posture as forward neck posture.